cunarist/rinf/README.md

 - ✅ iOS: Tested and supported
 - ⏸️ Web: Not now [but considered](https://github.com/cunarist/rust-in-flutter/issues/34)

-> If you have any suggestions or want to report a bug, please leave it as an [issue](https://github.com/cunarist/rust-in-flutter/issues) or a [pull request](https://github.com/cunarist/rust-in-flutter/pulls).
-We will try to respond as quickly as possible.

 ## Why Use Rust?

-While Dart is an amazing object-oriented modern language for GUI apps, its performance sometimes does not meet the requirements because it's non-native garbage-collected language.
-That's where Rust comes into play.
-Rust's performance is known to be roughly about [2~40 times faster](https://programming-language-benchmarks.vercel.app/dart-vs-rust) than Dart, not to mention the ability to utilize multiple threads.
+While Dart excels as an amazing object-oriented language for GUI apps, its non-native garbage collection may not always meet demanding performance requirements.
+This is where Rust steps in, offering an incredible speed advantage of roughly [2~40 times faster](https://programming-language-benchmarks.vercel.app/dart-vs-rust) than Dart, alongside the ability to leverage multiple threads.

-Rust is reported to be [the most loved programming language](https://survey.stackoverflow.co/2022#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) on Stack Overflow, providing high productivity along with its native performance thanks to its zero-cast abstraction philosophy.
+Rust has garnered a devoted following, being [the most loved programming language](https://survey.stackoverflow.co/2022#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) on Stack Overflow.
+Its native performance, thanks to the zero-cast abstraction philosophy, ensures high productivity.
+Many developers foresee Rust potentially replacing C++ in the future.
+Rust's simplicity, memory safety, superior performance in various scenarios, vibrant community, and robust tooling support contribute to its growing popularity.

-Of course, there are C and C++, but many developers believe that [Rust will eventually replace C++](https://dev.to/roy8/why-rust-will-replace-c-in-the-future-49op) as the go to programming language.
-There are many reasons why Rust is becoming more popular than C++.
-First of all, it’s much simpler and easier to learn.
-This is due to its design, which is focused on simplicity and memory safety.
-Additionally, Rust offers better performance than C++ in many cases.
-It also has a more active community and better tooling support.

-You can read and learn Rust more [at the official book](https://doc.rust-lang.org/book/foreword.html).
+To delve deeper into the world of Rust, check out the official book: [https://doc.rust-lang.org/book/foreword.html](https://doc.rust-lang.org/book/foreword.html).

 # 🛠️ Installing Components